New Student FAQs

 - The Tech Spot on Level 2 of Mullins Library offers a computer lab staffed by University Information Technology Services (ITS).

-- Use your UARK login and password to use the Learning Commons computers.
+- Use your UARK login and password to use the general lab computers.

 - Each faculty, staff and student has a semester quota of free printing from computer lab workstations or from personal devices.
 Visit the ITS website for more information.